Capture of Bacharach: Background

 After securing stores of food and ammunition through the Capture of Oppenheim, Spinola had a choice between taking Heidelberg or Bacharach.
 On 23 September Spinola consulted with the Spanish commanders, Don Carlos Coloma, Don Gonzalo Fernández de Córdoba, Don Diego Felípez de Guzmán, and Hendrik van den Bergh.
 There was talk of marching on Heidelberg, Frankenthal, or Bacharach, but finally Spinola decided to opt for Bacharach.

 Bacharach was an important strategic point because it was a bridgehead over the Rhine and would be a link between the part of the Palatinate occupied by the Spaniards and the city of Mainz.
 In addition, the operation would buy time for the arrival of reinforcements expected from the Spanish Netherlands.
-On 27 September, news came to Spinola that a force from the United Provinces of about 5,000 men under the command of Henry of Nassau-Dillenburg and Sir Horace Vere had crossed the Moselle in Kerpen to support Frederick V.
+On 27 September, news came to Spinola that a force from the United Provinces of about 5,000 men under the command of Frederick Henry of Nassau and Sir Horace Vere had crossed the Moselle in Karden to support Frederick V.

 Spinola, ignoring the entity of Vere's forces, composed of Dutch, English, and Scottish volunteers sent by King James I of England, decided to move with his army to the west bank of the Rhine and await the Protestant forces.
 With his attention centered on the arrival of the Anglo-Dutch relief, Spinola remained near the road with the bulk of his army, and entrusted the capture of Bacharach to Don Gonzalo Fernández de Córdoba.